-You can also play Bruno/Reso using a Pro Tools MIDI track.
-Use a separate MIDI track for each Bruno/Reso plug-in.
+You can also play Bruno/Reso using a Pro Tools Instrument or MIDI track.
+Use a separate Instrument or MIDI track for each Bruno/Reso plug-in.

-To play Bruno/Reso using a MIDI track:
+To play Bruno/Reso using an Instrument or MIDI track:

 1 Insert Bruno or Reso on an audio track.